swiftlang/swift-package-manager/Documentation/DependencyHells.md

 ## Global State Conflict
 A package may have two or more dependencies that presume to have exclusive access to the same global state.
-  For example, one package may not be able to accomodate another package writing to a particular file path while reading from that same file path.
+  For example, one package may not be able to accommodate another package writing to a particular file path while reading from that same file path.